-Through the Research Group 'Law and the Creation of Dependency in the Ibero-Atlantic', the GloNo project cooperates closely with the Cluster of Excellence 'Beyond Slavery and Freedom'.
+Through the Research Group 'Mutual dependencies and normative production in Africa', the GloNo project cooperates closely with the Cluster of Excellence 'Beyond Slavery and Freedom'.
 The Max Planck Partner Group 'Towards a renewed legal history of indigenous labor and tribute extraction in the Spanish Empire' is also associated to Glocalising Normativities.

 The Governance Regime focuses on the modes of government in the spaces of influence of the Iberian Empires and their exercise of power in different parts of the globe.
 Considering the transformations of the world from the 15th century on, we aim to analyze the relevance of forms of government, institutions, and agents in a world of global proportions and local meanings connected by the Iberian monarchies.
 The exercise of power did not only come from the metropolis: sometimes unique positions and offices were created in specific contexts, as well as rules based on multiple normativities.
 Far beyond the central organs of the crown administration, there were plural foci of government.
 Based on archival analysis, we look between the lines of official mandates, normative rules, reports, letters and other documents from different jurisdictions for details about governance in spaces with plural normative orders.